tim0git/terraform-aws-gameday-template/README.md

 5. Perform Marketing Tasks
 6. Track down Unicorns that have wandered out of the stables
 7. Maintain service during Rainbow Day load.
-8. Use AI services to ensure that you have the appropriate levels of stock on hand to ensure that unicorns get to hirers.
+8. Use AI services to ensure that you have the appropriate levels of stock on hand to ensure that unicorns get to hires.

 The devops team believe that you are going to have to provision some compute (that can scale), expose the application running on that compute to the public.

 You may need a database to store the unicorn stock levels and possibly a SES and some lambdas to handle marketing.

-You may need to use some AI services (Sagemaker) to ensure that you have the appropriate levels of stock on hand to ensure that unicorns get to hirers.
+You may need to use some AI services (Sagemaker) to ensure that you have the appropriate levels of stock on hand to ensure that unicorns get to hires.

 That's alot to stand up in three hours!
 Good luck! ☘️